 Strengthening your creatives: When you learn which campaigns can be attributed to user conversions, you’ll also understand which creatives work better than others.
 This way, you can adapt your creatives accordingly - whether it’s altering the messaging, adjusting the colors or changing your CTA.

 Optimizing your marketing spend: Relatedly, marketing attribution provides insights into which campaigns to spend your money on.
 Based on that data, you can allot more of your budget to the strategies that generate the most leads or sales.

 Improving the targeting strategy: Attribution models don’t just tell you which campaigns are high converting; they also give you insights into which users are affected by those campaigns.
-This information is invaluable when it comes to segmenting your market and creating highly targeted content that resonates with your audience.
+This information is invaluable when it comes to segmenting your market, understanding your behavioral analytics and creating highly targeted content that resonates with your audience.

 Adapting to consumer needs: Tracking top sources of traffic helps you adjust your offering to cater to the needs of prospective customers.
-For example, if there’s an ad campaign for a new product feature that drives a lot of website traffic, this may be a sign to build upon that feature in your product.
+For example, if there’s an ad campaign for a new product feature that lect.

 Increasing your ROI: By allowing you to optimize your creatives, appropriately allocate your marketing spend and strategically target your audience, marketing attribution ultimately leads to increased marketing ROI.